micmejia/bible-dump/AMPC/Luke/Luke 20.md

-When the [right] season came, he sent a bond servant to the tenants, that they might give him [his part] of the fruit of the vineyard; but the tenants beat ([^f]thrashed) him and sent him away empty-handed.
+When the [right] season came, he sent a bond servant to the tenants, that they might give him [his part] of the fruit of the vineyard; but the tenants beat (thrashed) him and sent him away empty-handed.